sifive/wake/doc/tutorial.md

 your codebase so that all the files in the current directory should be linked together.
 This example demonstrates how to support that.

-Notice that we have defined `compile` to be `compileC` with every argument supplied EXCEPT the `Path` of the file to compile.
+Notice that we've defined `compile` to be `compileC` with every argument supplied EXCEPT the `Path` of the file to compile.
 This is known as "partial function evaluation" or "currying".
 Thus, `compile` is a function that takes a `Path` and returns a `Path`.
 We could equivalently express `compile` as:

     def compile x = compileC variant ("-I.", Nil) headers x

 The argument `x` here is a bit more explicit, but not strictly necessary.

 In either case, this allows us to write `compile (source "main.cpp")` to compile a single cpp file, saving some typing.
 However, we can use the `map` function to save even more!
 We use the `sources` function to find all the cpp files.
 That gives us a `List` of `Paths`.
-Recall that`compile` is a function that takes one argument, a `Path`.  `map` applies the function supplied as its first argument to every element of the `List` supplied as its second argument.
+Recall that`compile` is a function that takes one argument, a `Path`.
+`map` applies the function supplied as its first argument to every element of the `List` supplied as its second argument.
 Thus, `objects` is now a `List` of all the object files created by compiling all the cpp files.
 Our wake file is now both smaller and will automatically work when new cpp files are added.